PostHog/posthog.com/contents/tutorials/vue-ab-tests.md

 ---
 title: How to set up A/B tests in Vue
-date: 2023-12-05
+date: 2023-12-11
 author: ["lior-neu-ner"]
 tags: ['experimentation']
 ---

-A/B tests help you make your Vue app better by enabling you to compare the impact of code changes on key metrics.
-To show you how to set one up, in this tutorial we create a basic Vue app, add PostHog, create an A/B test and implement the code for it.
+A/B tests help you make your Vue app better by enabling you to compare the impact of changes on key metrics.
+To show you how to set one up, in this tutorial we create a basic Vue app, add PostHog, create an A/B test, and implement the code for it.

 ## Creating a Vue app